 These questions pertain to students who opted in to the Academic Computing Initiative during Spring 2020 and prior.

-All students that participate in the Academic Computing Initiative are charged a Laptop Usage Fee each semester until they graduate from a Bachelor’s degree program.
-While an active student, this fee covers the on-site support services, and a 4-year extended Manufacturer’s warranty.
+All students that participate in the Academic Computing Initiative are charged a Laptop Usage Fee each semester until they graduate from a Bachelor’s degree program, or complete 8 Laptop Usage fee payments, whichever comes first.
+The laptop usage fee covers the on-site support services, 4-year extended Manufacturer’s warranty.

-The only reason you would be able to opt-out of the ACI once you are enrolled in it, is if you leave the University.
-You are obligated to fulfill the terms and conditions of the Academic Computing Initiative.
+Unfortunately, once you are enrolled in the Academic Computing Initiative, the only way to opt out is if you leave the University.
+You are obligated to fulfill the terms and conditions of the Academic Computing Initiative that you agreed to when you opted-in to the program.

 If you believe that you have a special circumstance in which you would like to be withdrawn from the program without withdrawing from the University, please contact [email protected]